The hunt for a great, English-speaking job in the Netherlands isn’t always easy — but it’s much quicker if you know the right places to look.

 Best career paths: Supply chain management, marketing, customer development, HR, finance, tax, procurement

-Employee benefits: Training and development, flexi-time, option to swap national holidays for personal cultural holidays, six weeks paid paternity leave (Dutch minimum is one week), included lunch
+Employee benefits: Training and development, flexi-time, option to swap national holidays for personal cultural holidays, six weeks paid paternity leave (Dutch minimum is one week), free lunch

 Glassdoor rating: 4.2/5

 It’s still a Dutch company, so you may have to hunt a little to find an English job — but we promise they do exist!
-And if you haven’t graduated yet, no problem: there are heaps of internships available that they must just lead to a position later.
+And if you haven’t graduated yet, no problem: there are heaps of internships available that might just lead to a position later.